Best 12v 5.9 Cummins Upgrades

 Free 12v 5.9 Cummins Upgrades

-Before we get into the bolt-on mods below, first we’ll give you the low-down on six free 12v 5.9 Cummins upgrades you can do easily by yourself.
-The 6BT is mechanically and conservatively fueled, so it’s easy to increase it and gain some extra ponies and torque.
+Before we get into the bolt-on mods below, first we’ll give you the low-down on six free upgrades you can do to the 5.9 Cummins 12v easily by yourself.
+These engines are mechanically and conservatively fueled, so it’s easy to increase fueling and gain some extra ponies and torque.
 In addition, you can also easily find a way to run more boost and seriously extend your powerband.
-Depending on the specific mod, you can gain as much as 50 horsepower.
-Don’t just take our word for it, try it for yourself!
+Depending on the specific mod, you can gain as much as 50 horsepower without spending a dime.

 The air-fuel-control (AFC) mod: The first free mod is the air-fuel-control mod, also known as the AFC mod.
 This applies to those with the 1994+ P7100 injection pump, of which the AFC controls the low-boost fueling.
 By sliding the AFC assembly to the all the way forward position, you can increase the fuel pressure under low-boost, This seriously increases horsepower at lower-loads and speeds.